jduell12/node-server-testing-guided/Notes.md

 - if using for backend testing it's asynchronous so need to tell jest
   - put return in front of the operation
   - put async before the function and await the operation

+## Supertest

+- supertest will run the server for the instance of the test
+- each test will get it's own isntance of the server